viamrobotics/docs/docs/components/camera/_index.md

 **Parameters:**

-- `mime_type` [(str)](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str): The MIME type of the image.
+- `mime_type` [(str)](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str): The requested MIME type of the image.
-  The returned MIME type is not guaranteed to match the image output type.
+  The returned MIME type is not guaranteed to match the image output type:
+  If the requested MIME type has `+lazy` appended to it or the requested MIME type is not supported for decoding/encoding, `GetImage` returns a [`RawImage`](https://python.viam.dev/autoapi/viam/media/video/index.html#viam.media.video.RawImage) instead.

 **Returns:**